 If you’re interested in getting a green certification for your business, or have a friend who might be interested in doing the same, click here to get help navigating that process.

 When a company has dedicated time, energy, and often money towards being more sustainable, they’re gonna tell you about it.
 They know those kinds of things go a long way with consumers and they’re not gonna stay quiet about it.
-Of course, they usually make that decisions because they truly believe in it.
+Of course, they usually make that decision because they truly believe in it.
 But they’re also gonna make sure you damn well know about it.
 So if a company is making claims that they can’t back up, your bullshit meter should be on high alert.

 Skimmed to the bottom?

 Aright, I see you… here’s a video on most of what I just talked about.

 Could your business be unknowingly greenwashing its customers?